NodeBE4/opinion/_posts/2022-01-17-theoryofdoom.md

 Is Putin trying to test any country on earth other than Germany, in your view?

+----- __49.11__ -----2022-01-24 05:01:09+08:00:

+You were correct that Germany depends on Russia for natural gas.
+But your analysis of what role Russia's supplying natural gas to Germany has on Ukraine is wrong:

+> I think Putin continues to push until there is a clearer, more complete, break between the position of the smaller EU states (the US too) and the position of the new German system.

+It is unclear whether you think Putin's actions in Ukraine relate primarily to Germany or only to Germany; but in either case, this analysis is not persuasive because it misses the forest for the tree that is Germany.
+Germany is a component of Russia's strategy, but only a component.
+Germany matters to Russia for Ukraine because in the status quo, Russia exports natural gas in large quantities to Germany (who relies on Russia for its supply).
+Particularly in the winter, this gives Russia some ability to influence German politics.
+To the extent Putin is trying to accomplish anything related to Germany from his actions in Ukraine, he is trying to preserve that influence.

+Putin is not trying to sever Germany's ties with the European Union, member countries or NATO.
+To do so would be plainly unrealistic.
+What you mean by "stress test" or "new German system" likewise remains unclear.
+Germany's "socio-political system" didn't change just because Merkel retired.
+Leadership has only changed hands.
+It's that simple.
+As much as Germany depends on Russia for natural gas, Germany trades with many other countries for many other reasons --- many of which [vastly exceed the importance of the trade relationships Germany has with Russia](https://www.destatis.de/EN/Themes/Economy/Foreign-Trade/Tables/order-rank-germany-trading-partners.pdf?__blob=publicationFile).

+What matters (i.e., the forest) is what is what Putin and Russia stand to lose, if Ukraine starts exporting natural gas to Europe.
+There's a very large natural gas field off of Ukraine's coast in the Black Sea.
+It's largely untouched and there are less than 100 wells drilled there.
+For perspective, there are more than 7,000 wells in the North Sea.
+Control of the Black Sea's natural gas reserves enhances and further consolidates Russia's control over that resource and its exportation to Europe.

+Russia is one of the world's largest producers of oil and gas, and its influence of those markets represents one of its most significant sources of power.
+Natural gas in particular has been Russia's third-largest export for many years, after crude oil and refined petrochemicals.
+Russia exports more natural gas than any country on earth and has the largest proven natural gas reserves on earth.
+The only country on earth that produces more natural gas is the United States, that cannot efficiently supply Europe.
+Client states include essentially every country in Central and Eastern Europe who do not have their own reserves.

+Now, consider the world where foreign oil and gas conglomerates start tapping wells in the Black Sea in cooperation with the Ukrainian government.
+At present, Ukraine doesn't have the infrastructure or technical capacity to even get it out of the ground.
+But what if they did?
+Ukraine has no interest in cooperating with Russia on natural gas exports whatsoever.
+Every country that relies on Russia for natural gas would far rather buy it from Ukraine than Russia.
+If Ukraine develops a viable natural gas export industry with its reserves in the Black Sea, then Russia is frozen out of the former Soviet bloc and Germany.
+Ukraine's relationship with Europe generally and Germany in particular solidifies based on their underlying trade cooperation.
+In that case, Ukraine has a pathway to NATO membership which it has lacked since 1991, because in that case Ukraine has significant strategic value to the rest of the continent (including Germany).

+So that's what this is all about.
+Putin is trying to knee-cap a competitor before they even have the chance to get off the ground.
+That is why Putin is massing troops on Ukraine's border and is more likely than not to invade.

+----- __49.12__ -----2022-01-24 05:02:33+08:00:

+So you think the British government just made it up?

 ### 50: [At-Will workers quit their jobs for higher pay, old employer asks court to block them from starting said new jobs until they can re-hire, judge grants injunction preventing them from starting their new jobs.](https://old.reddit.com/r/stupidpol/comments/sav4qs/atwill_workers_quit_their_jobs_for_higher_pay_old/), submitted on 2022-01-23 22:43:52+08:00.

 ----- __50.1__ -----2022-01-24 03:10:14+08:00: